-This gluten free sourdough pizza crust is amazing.
-It is full of flavour from the sourdough fermentation and doesn’t require any additional leavening.
-Best of all, it is strong enough to hold the weight of a heap of ingredients without getting at all soggy or brittle.
+Looking for the perfect gluten free pizza crust?
+Try a gluten free sourdough thin crust pizza!
+It is full of flavour from the sourdough fermentation, and can hold the weight of tons of ingredients without getting at all soggy or brittle.

-Pizza is definitely the favourite meal of my gluten free kids (even when they are missing their two front teeth).
-And we make pizza nearly every week!
+Pizza is definitely the favourite meal of my gluten free kids.
+And we make pizza-inspired dinner nearly every week!
 I make pizza with a polenta crust.
 I make farinata and pizzaiola.
 However, our absolute FAVOURITE pizza crust is a traditional sourdough pizza crust.

-While I have tried a number of ready-made pizza crusts, or quick pizza crust recipes, none of them compare to the deliciousness of a properly prepared sourdough pizza crust.
+While I have tried a number of ready-made pizza crusts and quick pizza crust recipes, but none of them compare to the deliciousness of a properly prepared sourdough pizza crust.
 The sourdough starter really makes a difference for both the flavour an texture.

-Seriously… look at how beautiful this crust is!
+Seriously… look at how beautifully solid this crust is!

 - 2 cups sourdough starter